HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 Function: updateReadStatus()

 ## Description
 This function updates the read status of an announcement for a user.
 It fetches the user's ID based on username.
+Retrieve the user’s numeric uid with retrieveUserid.php - GET.
+Post announcementid, uid, cid, and versid to updateviewedAnnouncementCards.php - POST, so the read state is stored in the database

 ## Input Parameters
 - Parameter: announcementid
    - Type: ?
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: ID of the announcement card you’re marking as read, tells the server exactly which announcement to update.
+Stored as ? in the database

 - Parameter: cid
    - Type: int
-   - Description: Stored as int(10) in the database
+   - Description: The course ID,	lets the service know which course the announcement belongs to.
+Stored as int(10) in the database

 - Parameter: versid
    - Type: String
-   - Description: Stored as varchar(8) in the database
+   - Description: The course-version code.
+Stored as varchar(8) in the database

 - Parameter: username
    - Type: String
-   - Description: Stored as varchar(80) in the database
+   - Description: The user’s login name, taken from the page.
+Stored as varchar(80) in the database

 ## Calling Methods
 - GET (retrieveUserid.php)
 - POST (updateviewedAnnouncementCards.php)

 ## Output Data and Format
-- Parameter: uid
-   - Type: int
+-
-   - Description: Stored as int(10) in the database

 ## Examples of Use
 ```